How to mic tom-toms

 Musical styles

-The toms can be miked in the same way as the snare, but toms can have different roles in different music styles and some considerations and genre aesthetics are appropriate.
+The toms can be miked in the same way as the snare, but toms can have distinct roles in different music styles.
+In addition, the importance of aesthetics should be considered.

-For jazz it is common not to use toms at all and only get the drum sound balance with accurately placed overhead mics and maybe a bass drum and snare drum mic, whereas as pop and rock drum sound requires a closer miking technique to achieve very isolated tom signals to process individually.
+For jazz, it is common not to use toms at all and only get the drum sound balance with accurately placed overhead mics and maybe close miking the kick drum and snare drum.
+Alternatively, pop and rock drum sounds often require a closer miking technique to achieve very isolated tom signals to process individually.

 Minimize phase issues

-To minimize phase issues between many microphones it can be a good idea to use fewer microphones.
-Placing an omni or wide cardioid strategically between toms can focus on more than one tom.
-For a fatter sound, making use of the proximity effect, a 4011C Cardioid Microphone, Compact or 2011C Twin Diaphragm Cardioid Microphone, Compact with even higher isolation is a good choice.
+To minimize phase issues between numerous microphones it can be a good idea to use fewer microphones.
+Placing an omni or wide cardioid such as the 4015 Wide Cardioid Mic or the 2015 Wide Cardioid Mic strategically between toms can focus on more than just one tom.
+For a fatter sound, making use of the proximity effect, a 4011ES Cardioid Mic with Side Cable or 2012 Compact Cardioid Mic, with even higher isolation are both good choices.

 A drum kit can produce very high peak sound levels.
-Levels in excess of 120 dB at a distance of one meter and at a few cm from a drum or cymbal head 140 dB or more is not unusual.
-It's obvious that the microphones must be able to handle these levels without clipping.
-You can place a DPA mic within one centimeter of the drum head and experience no mic overload.
+Levels more than 120 dB at one meter, so close to the cymbal or drum head, levels of 156 dB or more are not unusual.
+It's imperative that the microphones used must be able to handle these sound pressure levels without clipping.
+You can place any DPA mic within one centimeter of the drum head and experience no mic overload.

 Instrument microphone

-The unique and flexible clip-on system provides fast, stable and repeatable positioning.
-The mics can be easily positioned at different angles via the flexible gooseneck to fit different drums and allow a variety of sound nuances.
+The unique and flexible clip-on system provides fast, stable and repeatable positioning in numerous positions via the flexible gooseneck to fit different drums and allow a variety of sound nuances.